Heart - Instructions for Authors

-Up to 4 references, with reference 1 being the Heart paper to which the letter refers.
+References: up to 4, with reference 1 being the Heart paper to which the letter refers.

-Additional figures, video clips, references, tables etc can be posted as supplemental data online to any article type.
+Additional material (figures, video clips, references, tables etc.) can be published online as supplementary data for any article type.
 Supplementary data is published as supplied i.e. it is not professionally copyedited or typeset.

 The BMJ Publishing Group journals are willing to consider publishing supplements to regular issues.
 Supplement proposals may be made at the request of: